 Restorative justice is a theory of justice that focuses on mediation and agreement rather than punishment.
 Offenders must accept responsibility for harm and make restitution with victims.
-The concept has been around for hundreds of years, with indigenous people, like the Maori, using restorative justice successfully in their communities for generations.
-In the late 20th century, restorative justice gained traction in the US and other countries as various groups sought to improve the effectiveness of the criminal justice system.
+Indigenous people like the Maori have used this system successfully in their communities for generations.

 What are the basic practices of restorative justice?